NotAcol/dotfiles/README.md

 better use trashy instead of rm

-zsh is set to vi keybinds if you want emac change it at ~/.zshrc line 48
+zsh is set to vi key binds if you want emacs change it at ~/.zshrc line 48

 If you want to sync search history across machines you can trivially do it [here](https://docs.atuin.sh/guide/sync/)